MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

 1. Select **Next**.
 Review the details and select **Save and close**.

-1. Now that your custom data has been uploaded in Azure AI Studio, the data will be indexed and made available to use in the **Chat playground**.
+1. Now that your custom data has been uploaded, the data will be indexed and available to use in the **Chat playground**.
 This process may take a few minutes.
-Once it's completed, continue to the next section of this exercise.
+Once it's completed, continue to the next section.

 ## Using Your Custom Data Source in the Chat Playground

-1. Locate the **Chat session** section of the page and enter the following **User message**:
+1. Locate the **Chat session** section of the page in Azure AI Studio and enter the following **User message**:

     ```text
     What safety rules are required to install a clock?
     ```

-1. You should see results similar to the following displayed:
+1. You should see a result similar to the following displayed:

     :::image type="content" source="../media/aoai-studio-chat-session-clock.png" alt-text="Azure OpenAI Studio Chat Session":::